Areas of Focus

 Council Sub Committees:

 The development of sub-committees allows the Council as a whole to address issues more completely.
 Each Council member is asked to serve on one committee.
-FSC Steering Committee – appointed – Responsible for annual Food Security Summit, Food Security Council charter, quarterly council meetings, GIS map, Tactical Plan development, sub-committee commissioning monthly reporting to Polk Vision Operating Board.
+FSC Steering Committee – appointed – Responsible for annual Food Security Summit, Food Security Council charter, quarterly council meetings, GIS map, Tactical Plan development, subcommittee commissioning, monthly reporting to Polk Vision Operating Board.

 Agriculture:

-The FSC Agriculture Committee researches current local food systems that address food insecurity and catalogue options for residents and community-based food distributors.
+The FSC Agriculture Committee researches current local food systems that address food insecurity and catalogues options for residents and community-based food distributors.
 The committee works to connect local agriculture producers to food insecurity issues that may be addressed within Polk County and neighboring counties.

 Disaster Preparedness/Response: